 POLICY FOR DETERMINING MATERIALITY OF EVENTS/ INFORMATION

-In line with requirements under Regulation 30 of the Listing Regulations the Companyhas framed a Policy for determination of materiality of events/information duly approvedby the Board of Directors and the same is available on the Company's website athttps://www.centuryply.com/codes-policies/CPIL's-Policy-for-Determination-of-Materiality.pdf.The Policy endeavours to promote transparency and ensures that the stakeholders are informedregarding the major and material events of the Company.
-The objective of this policy is tohave uniform disclosure practices and ensure timely adequate and accuratedisclosure of information on an ongoing basis.
+The Company's Policy for determination of materiality of events/information is available on the Company's website athttps://www.centuryply.com/codes-policies/CPIL's-Policy-for-Determination-of-Materiality.pdf.The Policy seeks to promote transparency and ensures that the stakeholders are informedregarding the major and material events of the Company.
+The objective of this policy is tohave uniform disclosure practices and ensure timely adequate and accurate disclosure ofinformation on an ongoing basis.

 Policy on Material Subsidiaries' Policy on Corporate SocialResponsibility and Business Responsibility Policy has been discussed elsewhere in thisReport.
 Policy on Materiality of and dealing with Related Party Transactions Policy forPreservation of Documents Archival Policy and Anti-Bribery and Anti- Corruption Policyare some of the other policies formulated and adopted by the Board pursuant to therequirement of Listing Regulations.
-These policies may be accessed on the Company'swebsite www.centuryply.com.
+These policies may be accessed on the Company'swebsite at www.centuryply.com.

 CODE OF CONDUCT